suncanibreg/suncanibreg/README.md

 Welcome dear visitors,

-I am Front End Web enthousiast (which is designer side) - Milan.
-I work in CSS, HTML, JavaScript, Git and Github.com, infinityfree.net, glitch.com, Onrender.com (Website).
+I am Millan Stoyanovic Front End Web creator with a lot of positive energy.
+(For those who don't know it's close to designer side).
+I work in CSS, HTML, JavaScript, Git and Github.com, infinityfree.net, glitch.com, Onrender.com (Website), Wordpress.com.

-******** Food-shop-example*******

-Online ecommerce site for food-2.nd

-It's a front end/software design side of eCommerce site.

-Enjoy - it is for presenting my skills.
-In the plan is to show various Components of Website (Front end i.e. the Design aspect).
-THe most interesting Web Components: Home, Forms, Image Galleries, Menus, Grid, Flexbox, Linear Gradients, Radial Gradients, Shadows, Product Cards, will be Independent Repository.
-Also, I will make a Portfolio Site.
+Having done many website/web page components creations, I present my skills.
+Enjoy - all these serve to present my skills.
+I will also make additionnal effort to  show different Website angle of watching (Front end i.e. the Design aspect).
+The most interesting Web Components: Home, Forms, Image Galleries, Menus, Grid, Flexbox, Linear Gradients, Radial Gradients, Shadows, Product Cards, will be Independent Repository.
+Also, I will make a Portfolio Site in net and wider sense.

-Some components/Web Pages, I made and that I posted/or not posted yet, here:
+Some components/Web Pages, I made and that I posted/not posted yet:

 A) Home Page for eCommerce site showing:
  1. the responsiveness for various sizes of devices screens